Lothian Heritage Guide

 If you prefer your history with an ancient feel, Lothian has plenty to offer.
 At Cairnpapple Hill, near Torpichen, you can descend inside an ancient burial mound, and when you are finished, make your way into the village to visit the Torpichen Preceptory, an early medieval church, the only known example of a church built by the Knights Hospitaller in Scotland.
 On the subject of historic churches, probably the most visited church in Lothian is Rosslyn Chapel, made popular in the book 'The Da Vinci Code', and known for its astonishing medieval carving.

 Lothian is also blessed with Roman remains, for several sections of the Antonine Wall have survived.
 There are several sections near Falkirk, including perhaps the best surviving section of the wall at Watling Lodge.

 If I was pressed to name my favourite historic sites in Lothian, it would be a hard choice, but I'd probably opt for:

-while in Edinburgh there are the obvious choices of Edinburgh Castl, Holyrood Palace, and St Giles Cathedral, but to those 'name' attractions I'd add John Knox's House, Calton Hill folly group, Sir Walter Scott Memorial, and the medieval town house of Gladstone's Land.
+While in Edinburgh, there are the obvious choices of Edinburgh Castle, Holyrood Palace, and St Giles Cathedral, but to those 'name' attractions I'd add John Knox's House, Calton Hill folly group, Sir Walter Scott Memorial, and the medieval townhouse of Gladstone's Land.